Estimated reading time: 6 minutes

 - Start heating about 3 inches of water in your pressure canner.

-- Clean glass jars and lids in hot, soapy water and rinse to disinfect them.
+- Clean the glass jars and lids in hot, soapy water and rinse to disinfect them.

 - Once dried, pack the fish into the jars with the skin side facing outwards.
 Pack the fish solidly, leaving a 1-inch headspace at the top.